open-component-model/ocm/docs/reference/ocm_add_resources.md

 Add resources specified in a resource file to a component version.
 So far only component archives are supported as target.

+This command accepts  resource specification files describing the resources to add to a component version.
+Elements must follow the resource meta data description scheme of the component descriptor.

+It is possible to describe a single resource via command line options, also.
+The meta data of this element is described by the argument of option <code>--resource</code>, which must be a YAML or JSON string.
+Alternatively, the <em>name</em> and <em>version</em> can be specified with the options <code>--name</code> and <code>--version</code>.
+Explicitly specified options override values specified by the <code>--resource</code> option.
+(Note: Go templates are not supported for YAML-based option values.
+Besides this restriction, the finally composed element description is still processd by the selected templater.)

+The resource type can be specified with the option <code>--type</code>.
+Therefore, the minimal required meta data for elements can be completely specified by dedicated options and don't need the YAML option.

+To describe the content of this element one of the options <code>--access</code> or
+<code>--input</code> must be given.
+They take a YAML or JSON value describing an
+attribute set, also.
+The structure of those values is similar to the <code>access</code>
+or <code>input</code> fields of the description file format.

 Templating:
 All yaml/json defined resources can be templated.